mekanika/query/docs/object.reference.md

 Type: **String**

-The `action` maps to the adapter method that is invoked.
+The `action` usually maps to the method that is invoked, but generally describes what "to do".

 ```js
 {